staceyatx/staceyatx-github.io/_posts/2015-09-02-first-blog-post.md

 By the end of class, the only steps I'd accomplished were steps 1 (_barely_) and 3.
 I went home during lunch to bawl my eyes out and to talk to my brother, who always sets me straight.
 He told me:

->####Set a date and tell yourself "By this date I will have let myself fully feel all the pain and stress I'm going through.
-After this date I will suck it up, put on my big girl pants and focus on the task at hand".
+>Set a date and tell yourself that by this date I will have let myself fully feel everything I'm going through.
+After this date I will suck it up, put on my big girl pants and focus on the task at hand.

 So I did.
 I gave myself until the end of the week.
 To get the ball rolling, I knew I had to actually complete step 5 so I messaged my instructor, Abby, and filled her in on my situation. **SO GLAD I DID THAT!** Two hours later when I had finally